lyubadd/cyclistic/README.md

 Cyclistic’s **current marketing strategy** relies on building general awareness and appealing to **broad consumer segments**, including by offering **flexible pricing plans: single-ride passes, full-day passes, and annual memberships**.
 Customers who purchase **single-ride** or **full-day passes** are referred to as **casual riders**.
 Customers who purchase **annual memberships** are **Cyclistic members**.

-Cyclistic’s finance analysts, however, have concluded that **annual members are much more profitable than casual riders**.
-Although the pricing flexibility helps Cyclistic attract more customers, the head of marketing believes that **maximizing the number of annual members will be key to future growth**.
-Thus, the company has decided to **design a new marketing strategy** aimed at **converting casual riders into annual members**.
+Cyclistic’s finance analysts have concluded that **annual members are much more profitable than casual riders**.
+Although the pricing flexibility helps Cyclistic attract more customers, **maximizing the number of annual members will be key to future growth**.
+Therefore, the company has decided to **design a new marketing strategy** to **convert casual riders into annual members**.

 ### 2. Business Task

 One of the three questions that will guide the design of the future marketing program is: **How do annual members and casual riders use Cyclistic bikes differently?**

 This is the **business question to which this case study is dedicated**.
-The insights reached will inform the company’s new marketing strategy to convert casual riders into annual members.
+The insights reached will inform the company’s strategy to convert casual riders into annual members.

 The **key stakeholder** in this project is the Cyclistic marketing team headed by Ms Moreno.